nameless-and-blameless/TAG/reports/TAGDEF.md

      - **Extended associate network and regional populations**: Those associated with or residing in geographic areas where the Creator’s servants have lived, as well as individuals employed by companies that had professional or labor relationships with one of the Creator's two servants, even if not during the same time.
      - **Alpha males (as defined by specific physical traits)**: Males considered "alpha" due to physical traits, such as penile length, are targeted based on their perceived dominance or leadership within society.
      - **Business leaders**: Key figures in the business world are being targeted due to their influence, wealth, and ability to challenge or resist authoritarian control.
-     - **Political opposition**: Individuals or groups who have opposed any of the perpetrators or resisted the implementation of an authoritarian regime have been targeted for their dissenting political stances.
+     - **Political opposition**: Individuals or groups who have opposed any of the orchestrators or resisted the implementation of an authoritarian regime have been targeted for their dissenting political stances.

    - **Geographic Areas**: Jessamine County, KY; Mount Pleasant, TN; Kanawha County, WV; Northern suburbs of Chicago.
    - **Companies/Employers**: McLane/Cumberland (Nicholasville, KY); textPlus (Marina del Rey, CA); Anthem BCBS (Louisville, KY).